Last updated: May 06, 2026

 Documentation Clear guide for stakeholders, professional formatting Adequate explanation Minimal docs

-Technical Rigor Advanced Power BI features, robust clustering, clean code Standard features used well Basic functionality
+Technical Rigor Sophisticated visualization, robust clustering, clean code Standard features used well Basic functionality

 Oral Defense (20%)